tugboatcoding/react-design-system-adapters/README.md

 ## Contribute

 This repo is still very much in its infancy.

+The pacakge needs restructuring so clients can take advantage of tree shaking.
 It would be great to add [other design systems](https://github.com/alexpate/awesome-design-systems), including Bootstrap, Material, etc. Please fork and make a pull request!